 The winner: Playwright MCP

-microsoft/playwright-mcp — 29,300+ stars, TypeScript, Apache-2.0.
-25+ tools across three browser engines (Chromium, Firefox, WebKit).
+microsoft/playwright-mcp30,300+ stars, TypeScript, Apache-2.0.
+70+ tools across three browser engines (Chromium, Firefox, WebKit), organized into 7 capability groups (core navigation, tab management, vision mode, PDF generation, testing/assertions, tracing/DevTools, storage management).
 The architectural insight that sets it apart: accessibility tree targeting instead of CSS selectors.
 Agents reference elements by semantic labels (“Submit button”, “Email input”) rather than fragile selectors, making interactions dramatically more reliable.

 Strong alternatives